broadinstitute/cromwell/README.md

 This interval represents the duration between the end of one summary refresh sweep and the beginning of the next sweep.
 If not specified the refresh interval will default to 2 seconds.
 To turn off metadata summary refresh, specify an infinite refresh interval value with "Inf".

-Cromwell can also be configured to ignore particularly old raw data via the configuration value `services.MetadataService.metadata-summary-timestamp-minimum`.
-This prevents Cromwell from attempting to scan and summarize data that has already been added to its internal summary table.
-This setting is optional, if not specified Cromwell will scan all raw data for summary refresh on startup.

 ```
 services {
   MetadataService {
     metadata-summary-refresh-interval = "10 seconds"
-    metadata-summary-timestamp-minimum = "2016-05-31T13:59:55.947-04:00"
   }
 }
 ```